What Is Addiction?

 There are a variety of reasons why an individual might fall into gambling addiction.
-A common reason is that the person is short on money and looking for an “easy” remedy to get out of debt.
-This is a vicious cycle since they end up falling in more debt, typically, and gamble more to get out of this cycle that is never-ending without proper help.
+A common reason is that the person is short on money and looking for an “easy” way out of debt.
+This becomes cyclical, as gamblers usually end up in more debt and gamble more to get out of this endless cycle without proper help.

 Another common scenario where a gambling addiction may start is when the person gambles to search for an emotional high.
-There is a rush of uncertainty or adrenaline that is associated with placing bets that individuals repeatedly seek or enjoy despite the consequences.
+There is a rush of uncertainty or adrenaline in the act of placing bets that individuals repeatedly seek or enjoy despite the consequences.
 These situations can be seen in multiple instances since gambling addictions are not solely seen in a casino.
 Gambling addictions can arise from placing bets with friends, gambling money on the stock market, entering raffles, or any betting situation.

 Signs of Gambling Addiction

 Signs of gambling addiction can vary depending on the individual.
 If you notice yourself or a loved one showing any of these signs, it is important to seek consultation or help as soon as possible.
 Common signs of addiction include:

 - Feeling restless when you attempt to cut out gambling